Aller-Couleur/handlebars-i18n/readme.md

 ### Generic language format settings

-Instead of defining the formating options for each date, number or price anew, you can configure global settings for all languages or only for specific languages.
+Instead of defining the formatting options for each date, number or price anew, you can configure global settings for all languages or only for specific languages.

 ```
- HandlebarsI18n.configure("en", "DateTimeFormat", {timeZone: "America/Los_Angeles"});
+ HandlebarsI18n.configure("all", "DateTimeFormat", {timeZone: "America/Los_Angeles"});
 ```

 First argument is the language shortcode or "**all**" for all languages.
 Second is the format option you want to address (DateTimeFormat, NumberFormat, or PriceFormat).
 Third argument ist the options object with the specific settings.